APLMOOC/APLMOOC/docs/course/ch4/part2.md

 # Reductions and scans
----

-This part will cover:
+!!! abstract "This part will cover"

     - The six useful reduction functions
     - The six useful scan functions

+---

 The dyadic replicate / function repeats elements of its right hand argument array by a specified left hand argument array.
 This allows the use of boolean masks, which makes it commonly used to filter arrays.